Hancock House

 Gazing at the brickwork, it was still clear as day, which was the stretchers and headers.
 Towards the top, the blue headers were used to spell H W S 1734.
 H for Hancock, W for William, S for Sarah, the owners, and 1734 the year of construction.

-Hancock House Revolution War Massacre Site
+Hancock House Revolutionary War Massacre Site

 The Quaker Hancock Family would live in the home peacefully for the next four decades.
 When William passed in 1762, he left the house to his son and namesake, William.
 It was this William who would become a martyr to the revolutionary cause.